nebrius/raspi-peripheral/README.md

 If you have a bug report, feature request, or wish to contribute code, please be sure to check out the Raspi-IO [Contributing Guide](https://github.com/nebrius/raspi-io/blob/master/CONTRIBUTING.md), which also applies to this project.

-_Warning_: This package is not intended to be used directly!
+**Warning:** This package is not intended to be used directly!

-Note: this project is written in [TypeScript](http://www.typescriptlang.org/) and includes type definitions in the package.json file.
+**Note:** this project is written in [TypeScript](http://www.typescriptlang.org/) and includes type definitions in the package.json file.
 This means that if you want to use it from TypeScript, you don't need to install a separate @types module.

 ## Example